pragmagrid/lifemapper-compute/README.rst

 #.
 During the frontend install choose python  and sge rolls, they are a prerequisite for lifemapper roll.

 #.
-After the frontend is up set the attributes to point to LmWebserver and LmDbServer,
+If this frontend is NOT being shared with LmServer, set the attributes to point to LmWebserver and LmDbServer,
    either FQDN or IP can be used: ::

        # /opt/rocks/bin/rocks add host attr localhost LM_webserver value=111.222.333.444